jlafer/flexsim/README.md

 - Checks on the validity of JSON in the domain file has been strengthened.
 - Bug fixes:
   - Task attributes set during task arrival are no longer overwritten at task completion.
+### 0.0.3
+- If the `valueProps` property for an instance of a value prop is omitted from your `domain.json` file, the `genconfig` script will evenly generate all of the values in the prop's `values` array.